 - The TSCTSF subscribes to UE’s presence in Area of Interest at the discovered AMF(s).

-- The TSCTSF determines (based on notifications from the discovered AMF(s)) whether the targeted UE(s) are inside the AF Requested Coverage Area.
+- The TSCTSF determines (based on notifications from the discovered AMF(s)) whether the targeted UE(s) are inside or outside the AF Requested Coverage Area.

 - The TSCTSF activates or deactivates time synchronization services for UE(s) inside or outside the Requested Coverage Area, respectively.
+The TSCTSF utilizes parameters such as Temporal Validity Condition, Validity time period to determine whether to activate/deactivate immediately or not.

+- TSCTSF notifies the AF whether the targeted UE(s) are inside or outside of the Requested Coverage Area.